 Reviewing Recommendations Individually

 Before you review an entry, first look at its frequency, source value, and confidence value.
-The higher the value, the more confident the software is that the recommended mapping is correct.
+The higher the value, the more confident the FCP is that the recommended mapping is correct.
 Do one or more of the following steps to review and select a recommendation.

-- By default, the highest recommendation is shown in the Target Value field.
+- By default, the top recommendation is shown in the Target Value field.
 Examine the recommendation; if you decide to approve it, move the status slider to the right.
 It turns green, and the status changes to Approved.

 - To see other recommendations, click the arrow in the Target Value field and select another recommendation.
 Once you select the other recommendation, the status automatically changes to Approved.